AFLProjects/deepl/README.md

 # deepl

-A small deep learning library for training end-to-end Artificial Neural Networks (ANNs), primarily based on `numpy` and `autograd`.
+A deep learning library for training end-to-end Artificial Neural Networks (ANNs), primarily based on `numpy` and `autograd`.
 (This is a very small 2-day project for learning purposes.)

 ## Features